Pomaderris oraria: Description

 Pomaderris oraria is a compact shrub that typically grows to a height of up to 2 m, and has many branchlets with soft greyish to rust-coloured, star-shaped hairs.
 The leaves are elliptic to egg-shaped, the size depending on subspecies, with densely hairy stipules about 2 mm long at the base, but that fall off as the leaf develops.
 The upper surface of the leaves is covered with bristly or felt-like hairs, the lower surface densely covered with woolly white, star-shaped hairs.
 The flowers are borne on the ends of branchlets or in leaf axils in panicles about as long as the leaves, each flower on a pedicel 0.5–1.0 mm long.
 The flowers are greenish to cream-coloured or tinged with crimson and densely covered with soft, star-shaped hairs.
 The size of the petal-like sepals varies with subspecies and there are no petals.
-Flowering occurs in October and November and the fuit is a dry capsule about 3 mm long.
+Flowering occurs in October and November and the fruit is a dry capsule about 3 mm long.